yurakas97/f-frames/README.md

 This project uses Frog.fm framework to create and process frames, and ERC721 token standards, oppenZeppelin lib. and custom solidity smart contracts.

 **Utility:** The user can send transactions with messages from Base to Optimism through the frame using the IBC channel and interact with packet sending process over there.
+In this case, as the final step user got NFT on Optimism with the message they sent.

 How it works(video): https://www.youtube.com/watch?v=jljusQy0V7s